 The furniture and electrical appliances most of the time are joined using screws.
-You need to look for the best home tools like a drill in the church to help fix and remove screws during renovations of woodwork projects and electrical appliances.
+You need to look for series of features and the best home tools like a drill in the church to help fix and remove screws during renovations of woodwork projects and electrical appliances.

 Be joyful in hope, patient in affliction, faithful in prayer.

 Religion News Service | Seventh-day Adventist Pastor plans to flirt with atheism for 12 months

 (RNS) California pastor Ryan Bell has a novel New Year’s resolution.
 For one year, he proclaimed, he will “live without God.”

 It’s an odd resolution for an ordained minister, former church pastor, a teacher at two highly regarded Christian universities and church consultant.
 Yet for the next 12 months, Bell, 42, plans to refrain from praying, reading the Bible and thinking about God at all.

 Instead, he will read atheist authors, attend atheist gatherings and seek out conversation and companionship with unbelievers.
 He wants to “do whatever I can to enter the world of atheism and live, for a year, as an atheist.”

 Still, his resolution is only an experiment he is not, he said, an atheist.
 “At least not yet,” he wrote in an essay for The Huffington Post, where, on New Year’s Eve, he announced his plan and a new blog to document it.

 “I am not sure what I am.
 That’s part of what this year is about.”